Medardus: Life

 Medardus lived during the immediate aftermath of the fall of the Western Roman Empire.
 The last Western Roman emperor was deposed in 476.
 During 481–511, the Salian Frankish king Clovis I conquered and united several Germanic successor states to form the Kingdom of Francia, the predecessor of modern France and Germany.

-He was ordained at the age of 33.
+St. Medardus was ordained at the age of 33.
 His piety and knowledge, considerable for that time, caused Bishop Alomer of Vermand to confer on him Holy Orders.
 At the death of Alomer in 530, Medardus was chosen to succeed him as bishop of Vermand.
-Despite his objections, he found himself obliged to accept the heavy responsibilities of the position, to which he devoted himself zealously.
+Despite his objections, but the people insisted, so he accepted the responsibilities.